taikiy/kernel/doc/3_32-bit_kernel.md

 - The C compiler aligns stack frames, data, etc., by a multiple of 4 bytes, because memory access of 32-bit processors is a lot faster when aligned.
 If the content of an object file is misaligned, it may cause unexpected errors.
 But our `kernel.asm` is not a C program, thus not aligned by default.
 - To properly align the `kernelfull.o`, we do:
   - Add the padding instruction at the end of `kernel.asm` so that it becomes 1-sector (512 bytes) long.
-    - Note that aligning `boot.asm` to 512 bytes is unrelated to the memory alignment issue we talk about here.
+    - Note that aligning `boot.asm` to 512 bytes is unrelated to the memory alignment issue we talked about here.
 The bootloader must have the boot signature 0x55AA at 511 and 512 bytes.
   - Make sure that `kernel.asm.o` is the first file to be linked.
 That ensures `kernel.asm.o` is located in the `.text` section ([`linker.ld`](../src/linker.ld)) when linked, and always starts at 0x100000. `kernel.asm.o` is 512 bytes long, so any other C object files linked after that are automatically aligned.
   - In other kernel assembly files, specify `.asm` section so that they are linked at the end of the object file.
 If the assembled code is not a multiple of 4 bytes, that's okay because those files are at the end.